-The money that is spent to buy assets such as land, building, machines and other equipment is called investment.
-An investment made by MNCs is called foreign investment.
+The money that is spent on buying assets such as land, building, machines and other equipment is called investment.
+An investment made by MNCs is called a foreign investment.
 MNCs are exerting a strong influence on production at these distant locations.
 As a result, production in these widely dispersed locations is getting interlinked.

 - By setting up partnerships with local companies